-Another national park celebrating its 70th birthday in 2021, the Lake District is a great place to immerse yourself in England’s natural beauty.
+Another national park that has just celebrated its 70th birthday, the Lake District is a great place to immerse yourself in England’s natural beauty.
 It’s somewhere you can really switch off and get away from it all as you hike through the serene countryside.
 While everyone knows about the landscapes, not everyone knows how notable the region is for food.

 What are the highlights of the Lake District?